microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 #### `criteria`

-The criteria used for this rule, which indicate how to compare the data with the baseline value for each metric.
+The criterion used for this rule, which indicates how to compare the data with the baseline value for each metric.
 The format should be a lambda function supported by Python.

 #### `store`